top of page

-Welcome to: Bottle Talk
+Welcome to Bottle Talk!

 Who are Rick and Paul?

-Who Are Rick (left) & Paul (right)?
+Who are Rick (left) and Paul (right?)

-Tired of working for somewhat crazy people in the wine industry in Napa Valley, Paul Wagner created Balzac Communications & Marketing on April 1, 1991, so he could work for himself—a truly crazy person.
+Paul--Tired of working for somewhat crazy people in the wine industry in Napa Valley, Paul Wagner created Balzac Communications & Marketing on April 1, 1991, so he could work for himself—a truly crazy person.
 His clients have included everyone from Diageo Chateau & Estate Wines and the Union des Grands Crus de Bordeaux to tiny wineries you’ve never heard of.
 Which is his fault.

 He’s been teaching at Napa Valley College’s Viticulture and Enology department for the past thirty-plus years, and also lectures at major wine conferences, is a guest lecturer at many universities around the world, and has spoken at more than eighty conferences.
 Amazingly, he is still getting invited to lecture at universities throughout the world on wine business, communications, public affairs, wine and wine marketing.